New York Color • Grand Central Station clear nail polish • Polishes

 Age: 25-29 Skin: Normal, Fair, Warm Hair: Red, Straight, Fine Eyes: Brown

 I was waiting on my first-ever Zoya shipment and had heard Seche Vite (my go-to topcoat) works horribly with that brand, so I hunted around the boards and heard raves about Grand Central Station.
 I was like, "No, it can't be the $1.99 clear drugstore polish, can it?"
 Sure enough, my Zoyas came in today and I topped it with this stuff, and the dry time was as good as or better than SV!

 Pros: Dries super-fast; dirt-cheap; available in every drugstore; doesn't reek too bad; no shrinkage; no toluene if you care about that

 Cons: Not as self-leveling as SV; *slightly* streakier to apply; scuffs easily; not as shiny.
 Still pretty shiny, though.
 But the shine dulls quickly from the 2nd day on.

 In conclusion, I might keep using SV as my go-to, but I'll hold onto GCS for use over my Zoyas or anything else that doesn't work well with SV.
 It's a very solid second choice.

-Age: 18 & Under Skin: Sensitive, Medium Hair: Black Eyes: Brown
+Age: 18 & Under Skin: Normal, Medium Hair: Black, Curly, Medium Eyes: Brown

 Although I like NYC colors, i HATE this topcoat.
 It makes my polishes PEEL off completely or in pieces.
 As others say, its not as shiny as SV, but I have to use it until I get a new tc.
 I've heard some people used this as a base coat so I tried that...never again.
 I had a simple 2 coats of SH Silver elements and a rose pattern stamped and it peeled off within 2 hours.
 Sometimes I don't even realize when it peels off.
 Only good if you have nothing else!!